 - XR and media application data may be encrypted by the client and/or server in some cases and unencrypted in other cases.

-NOTE 3: It is assumed that the some header information necessary for the identification of PDUs is not encrypted.
+NOTE 3: It is assumed that the header information necessary for the identification of PDUs within a PDU Set is not encrypted in this release.
+The XR traffic carried by HTTPS is chunk or segment based and does not require PDU Set handling.

 - For downlink traffic the 5GS may be able to determine whether 5GS may discard or should not discard the remaining PDUs that follow a lost PDU of that same PDU Set.